helidon-io/helidon/examples/microprofile/telemetry/greeting/README.md

 ```

-Proceed Jaeger UI http://localhost:16686.
-In the top-down menu select "greeting-service" and click "search button".
-Tracing information should become available.
+Open a browser and enter the Jaeger URL: http://localhost:16686.
+Once the site is loaded, open the top-down menu and select "greeting-service" , then click Search.
+The tracing information should become available.